 - Output Ports: HDMI 2.0, DisplayPort 1.4, Dual-Link DVI

-- Performance: It supports 1080p gaming at medium to high settings with excellent energy efficiency, which is ideal for compact builds.
+- Performance: It supports 1080p gaming at medium to high settings while maintaining excellent energy efficiency, making it ideal for compact builds.

 2. AMD Radeon RX 6400 Low Profile